-- 1. It may be difficult to find an aerobatic instructor familiar with the RV and with the right way to perform aerobatics in it.
-An aerobatic instructor with experience limited to vastly different airplanes like Cessna Aerobats or Citabrias, will need some familiarization training in an RV before he or she is ready to teach you.
-He will need to know how best to perform and teach aerobatics in an RV.
-Instructional information in this paper is meant for the benefit of instructors as well as students. - 2.
-If the empty weight of your RV is on the heavy side, you may not be able to add the weights of yourself, an instructor, two parachutes, and sufficient fuel and yet remain within aerobatic gross weight and C.G. limits.
+- It may be difficult to find an aerobatic instructor familiar with the RV and with the right way to perform aerobatics in it.
+An aerobatic instructor with experience limited to vastly different airplanes like Cessna Aerobats or Citabrias will need some familiarization training in an RV before they are ready to teach you.
+They will need to know how best to perform and teach aerobatics in an RV.
+The instructional information in this paper is meant for the benefit of instructors as well as students. - 2.
+If the empty weight of your RV is on the heavy side, you may not be able to add the combined weight of yourself, an instructor, two parachutes, plus sufficient fuel and remain within aerobatic gross weight and C.G. limits.
 This can be a real dilemma.
-An overweight RV IS a single place aerobatic airplane, it's as simple as that.
+An overweight RV is a single place aerobatic airplane.
+It's as simple as that.